-All sources of available flood mapping were reviewed and the best available dataset is used.
+All sources of available flood mapping were reviewed and the best available dataset is used, which in this case is the CFRAM.

-Specific guidance is provided for each area of Castlebar based on the data review and the site visit is used to confirm the most appropriate dataset and flood extents to define the Flood Zones.
+Specific guidance is provided for each area of Ballina based on the data review and the site visit is used to confirm the most appropriate dataset and flood extents to define the Flood Zones.
 During the site visit (attended by Local Authority Engineers and Planners) the flood mapping was appraised on site by an experienced flood risk manager and professional opinion and judgement has been used to develop the recommendations within the Settlement Review of Section 8.

-The review of the suite of flood risk data has been developed as a spatial planning tool to guide LCC in making land-use zoning and development management decisions.
+The review of the suite of flood risk data has been developed as a spatial planning tool to guide MCC in making land-use zoning and development management decisions.
 The data sets have been deemed appropriate for the planning decisions being made at this stage of the plan making process and where flood risk is identified the following approach has been undertaken;